-Before taking any action against an employee who refuses or is unable to be vaccinated due to a disability or medical condition (including pregnancy) or a religious belief — and who cannot be reasonable accommodated — be sure to consult with your legal counsel to determine if the employee has any other leave of absence entitlements available under federal, state or local law, as well as next steps.
+Before taking any action against an employee who refuses or is unable to be vaccinated due to a disability or medical condition (including pregnancy) or a religious belief — and who cannot be reasonably accommodated — be sure to consult with your legal counsel to determine next steps, including whether the employee has any other leave of absence entitlements available under federal, state or local law.

 If some or all of my workforce is vaccinated, will they still need to wear masks or face coverings and practice social distancing?